bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 Here's a formula:

 ```
-score = (percentage of job openings / percentage of search volume) * (average salary / 1,000)
+score = (job openings / search volume) * average salary
 ```

-For an "efficient market" of eager learners, we'd expect new learners to prefer the career paths with the highest "scores", thus lowering the score for those paths, and on averate, somewhat breaking even across all paths.
+For an "efficient market" of eager learners, we'd expect new learners to prefer the career paths with the highest "scores", thus lowering the score for those paths, and on average, somewhat breaking even across all paths.

 _But that doesn't seem to be the case at all!_